Plenary council: History

 Plenary councils, in the sense of national synods, are included under the term particular councils as opposed to universal councils.
 They are of the same nature as provincial councils, with the accidental difference that several ecclesiastical provinces are represented in national or plenary synods.
 In current canon law they are called by the Episcopal Conference of a given territory when approved by the Pope.
-The Episcopal Conference itself, a permanent body of bishops from a territory, is a relatively modern structure, with the earliest formed in Switzerland in 1863 and only confirmed as policy at Vatican II.
+The Episcopal Conference itself, a permanent body of bishops from a territory, is a relatively modern structure, with the earliest formed in Switzerland in 1863 and only confirmed as policy at the Second Vatican Council.
 The ability to meet regularly across large nations or territories waited on modern technology.
 In contrast, the need to meet for critical matters means that Plenary Councils, called only when necessary to justify the time and effort required, are quite ancient.